Exponential optimization of adiabatic quantum-state preparation

-{\textit{Conclusions.--} {We have applied the theory of Adiabatic Thermalization (AT) to the framework of quantum simulations on NISQ devices, specifically focusing on the efficient preparation of a given quantum state.
-Starting from the seminal result of Nenciu~\cite{nenciu1993linear}, we have reported an exponential boundary for the AT error (analytical proof reported elsewhere), with an explicit expression for its characteristic time in terms of quantities that can be classically estimated.
-Using this improved analytic control, we propose a universal preconditioning term, denoted as $M$ and tailored for NISQ computing, which can be effectively optimized by using the aforementioned formulation.
-Upon incorporation into the Hamiltonian model to be simulated on quantum hardware, $M$ allows to exponentially suppress the AT error.
-Finally, we have tested our protocol by numerical simulations performed for the representative Heisenberg and Ising models (only the former were explicitly shown), in either one or two dimensions.
+{\textit{Conclusions.--} {We have applied the theory of Adiabatic Preparation (AP) to the framework of quantum simulations on NISQ devices, specifically focusing on the efficient preparation of a given quantum state.
+Starting from the seminal result of Nenciu in~Ref.~\cite{nenciu1993linear}, we have analytically derived an exponential bound for the AP error, thus obtaining for the first time an explicit expression for its characteristic time, in terms of quantities that can be classically estimated.
+In future works, it would be beneficial to examine the tightness of such a bound with analytical evidence or numerical tests.
+Using this improved analytical control, we propose a universal preconditioning term, denoted as $M$ and tailored for NISQ computing \cite{mckay2017efficient}, which can be effectively optimized using the aforementioned formulation.
+Upon incorporation into the Hamiltonian model to be simulated on quantum hardware, $M$ allows to exponentially suppress the AP error.
+Finally, we have tested our protocol by numerical simulations performed for the representative Heisenberg and Ising models, in either one- or two-dimensional dimensions, respectively.
 Our results demonstrate an exponential improvement, particularly notable under more strenuous computational scenarios.
 Despite performing numerical tests on simple spin models, we expect similar behaviours to occur for more complicated systems.
-We expect that our work will significantly enhance the efficiency of quantum state preparation, thereby boosting the prospective achievement of quantum utility in state-of-art digital quantum devices. }
+We envision that our work will significantly enhance the efficiency of quantum state preparation, thereby boosting the prospective achievement of quantum utility in state-of-the-art digital quantum devices. }

-{\textit{Acknowledgments.} This research was supported by the Italian Ministry of Research (MUR) through NRR project CN00000013 - National Research Center on ``HPC, Big Data and Quantum Computing'' and PNRR project PE0000023 - National Quantum Science Technology Institute (NQSTI).
+{\textit{Acknowledgements.--} This research was supported by the Italian Ministry of Research (MUR): D.G. acknowledges the PNRR project CN00000013 - National Research Center on ``HPC, Big Data and Quantum Computing'' (HPC), D.N. acknowledges the PNRR project PE0000023 - National Quantum Science Technology Institute (NQSTI).
 The research of M.B. for this work was partially funded through the MUR program for young researchers “Rita Levi Montalcini”.
-The authors warmly acknowledge G. Guarnieri, F. Scala, and F. Tacchino for several scientific discussions.
+M.B. is (partially) supported by ICSC - Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU.
+The authors warmly acknowledge G. Guarnieri, F. Scala, and F. Tacchino for several scientific discussions and suggestions.